ahnishida/captive_ape_microbiome/README.md

 #### File structure
 This study analyzes two seperate datasets - 16S and gyrb amplicon datasets.
-Scripts in the processing folder:\n
+##### Scripts in the processing folder
--Perform QC filtering, remove primers, error correction on raw fastq\n -Generate ASV table, rarefy, assign taxomony, generate phylogeny,\n correct metadata into the inputs fold\n Scripts in the analysis folder:\n
+-Perform QC filtering, remove primers, error correction on raw fastq -Generate ASV table, rarefy, assign taxomony, generate phylogeny,correct metadata into the inputs fold
+##### Scripts in the analysis folder:
--Uses data in the inputs folder to perform all analyses, generate\n figures and tables
+-Uses data in the inputs folder to perform all analyses, generatefigures and tables